home-assistant/home-assistant.io/source/_integrations/onvif.markdown

 </div>

 <div class='note'>
-If running Home Asssistant in a venv, ensure that libxml2 and libxslt python interfaces are installed via your package manager
+If running Home Asssistant Core in a venv, ensure that libxml2 and libxslt python interfaces are installed via your package manager.
 </div>

 ### Configuration Notes